alibaba/GraphScope/docs/graphscope_positioning.md

   pipeline using a script language.
 Additionally, the requirement for data movement among different systems may introduce significant overhead.

-In comparison, GraphScope has a [loosely-coupled](./overview.md) design, which integrate three engines - GAE for analytical processing, GIE for graph queries, and GLE for learning.
+In comparison, GraphScope has a [loosely-coupled](./overview.md) design, which integrates three engines - GAE for analytical processing, GIE for graph queries, and GLE for learning.
 The non-trivial integration features a common programming interface on top to fulfil a complex graph pipeline that can involve one or more types of workloads, and a distributed storage layer [vineyard](https://v6d.io) for